Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Target Selection

 \subsection{Galactic Emission}

 The low-frequency radio sky is dominated by diffuse synchrotron emission from our Galaxy, which is on average 4-5 orders of magnitudes brighter than the EoR surface brightness at frequencies 50--200 MHz.
-Unfortunately, below 200 MHz little is known about the spatial and spectral properties of diffuse Galactic emission despite that many investigations have been made thus far (see, e.g. \citealt{deOliveiraCosta}; \citealt{zheng17}).
-Like many previous studies of modeling of the low-frequency emission of the Milky Way, our selection of the EoR candidate fields begins with the 408 MHz Haslam map, which allows us to identify the 'cooler' regions in the southern sky.
-In principle, by extrapolating the 408 MHz Haslam map with a proper assumption of the spectral index, one can build the global sky model at the EoR window, 50--200 MHz \citep{deOliveiraCosta,zheng17}.
-We further use the recent 80 MHz LWA map \citep{dowell17}, which covers the sky north of a declination of $-40^{\circ}$, to cross-check these 'cooler' or radio-quiet regions.
-Figure~\ref{fig:milkyway} shows the 80 MHz LWA map and the 408 MHz All-Sky Map, respectively.
-The selected cooler regions, marked by A, B, C, D and E, will be the targeted fields for the selection of the EoR candidate fields.
+Unfortunately, below 200 MHz little is known about the spatial and spectral properties of diffuse Galactic emission despite that many investigations have been made thus far (see, e.g. \citealp{deOliveiraCosta}; \citealp{zheng17}).
+Like many previous studies of modeling of the low-frequency emission of the Milky Way, our selection of the EoR candidate fields begins with the Haslam 408 MHz All-Sky Map \citep{Haslam70,remazeilles15}, which allows us to identify the `cooler' regions in the southern sky.
+In principle, by extrapolating the Haslam 408 MHz All-Sky Map with a proper assumption of the spectral index, one can build the global sky model at the EoR window, 50--200 MHz \citep{deOliveiraCosta,zheng17}.
+We further use the recent 80 MHz LWA map \citep{dowell17}, which covers the sky north of a declination of $-40^{\circ}$, to cross-check these `cooler' or radio-quiet regions.
+Figure~\ref{fig:milkyway} shows the Haslam 408 MHz All-Sky Map and the 80 MHz LWA map, respectively.
+The regions with temperature below 30 K in the Haslam 408 MHz All-Sky Map are defined as 'cooler' ones in this work, which will be the targeted fields for our selection of the EoR candidate fields.